UK's creaking COVID-19 test system puts health services at risk | Health

 "It is frustrating that I can't work, I have no symptoms, there is nothing with me, but following the guidelines I have to stay home until I can prove that I don't have COVID-19 or the (quarantine) time has passed," he told Reuters.
 Attempts by Reuters reporters to get a COVID-19 test on Tuesday were greeted with a notice on the government's website saying: "This service is currently very busy.
 More tests should be available later."

+The United Kingdom reported 3,105 confirmed new cases of COVID-19 on Tuesday, up by almost one-fifth from Monday.
+"OPERATIONAL CHALLENGES"

 Britain advises those showing symptoms to get a test though it says the system has been burdened by people with no symptoms asking for tests.
 Some schools have demanded any ill students get a test or stay away for 14 days.
-Britain's health minister said that the government was working around the clock to fix what he said were "operational challenges" in the testing system caused by a surge in demand and it may take weeks to resolve the shortages.
+Britain's health minister said the government was working hard to fix what he said were "operational challenges" in the testing system caused by a surge in demand and that it may take weeks to resolve the shortages.

-"There are operational challenges and we're working hard to fix them," Matt Hancock told parliament.
-"As we expand capacity further we are working round the clock to ensure everyone who needs a test can get a test."
+"As we expand capacity further we are working round the clock to ensure everyone who needs a test can get a test," Matt Hancock told parliament.
 Hancock said there had been a sharp rise in people coming forward for tests, including those who were not eligible.

 - READ MORE ON: